 Gold Camp Consolidation

-License consolidates a strategic land package & encapsulates majority of the prospective structural trend and hard rock production potential
+License consolidates a strategic land package and encapsulates the majority of the prospective mineralized structural trends and areas with hard rock production potential

-Majority of historical hard rock mining limited to depth of water table – small mining claims with no scalability limited historical miners
+Majority of historical hard rock mining activities were limited to the depth of water table – historical production consisted of artisanal small mining claims

-Numerous trends defined by historical mining – not explored to date
+Numerous trends defined by historical mining activities – these trends have not been tested with modern mineral exploration methods

 Large structural trends, hosting high grade historical mines, not systematically explored to date – unique opportunity in a tier-1 jurisdiction